 Carmichael says that the syringe system also gives much more control over the vacuum, which allowed him to practice the precise number of pumps necessary to reliably create the draw-down effect at exactly the speed he wanted.
 This is crucial because it allows precise control of the length of the overall extraction.
 The BKON brewer that was launched at this year’s SCAA also focuses hugely on vacuums, so it’s interesting to see another brew approach reconsidering vacuums as well.
-You can watch Carmichael extracting coffee with the Dragon in this short video:

 The second main technology of the Dragon is the glass sleeve that surrounds the upper pour-over brewing chamber, which Carmichael says allows him to more precisely control brew temperature.
 The brewing approach is similar to “pour-over” in that hot water is poured directly on to the grounds in the top chamber, as opposed to the water bubbling up from the bottom in a standard syphon.